London Gateway: Rail terminal

 The rail terminal at DP World London Gateway is one of the longest in the UK.
 It is located inside the port's ISPS fence.

 Rail access to the terminal is via connection to the Tilbury Loop of the London, Tilbury and Southend line.
-On site 25 km of double track access accommodates trains of up to 35 wagons long (750 m, which are loaded/unloaded next to the port container handling areas.
+On site, 25 km of double track access accommodates trains of up to 35 wagons long (750 m), which are loaded/unloaded next to the port's container-handling areas.
 Rail logistics partners DB Cargo UK (formerly DB Schenker Rail) and Freightliner are running intermodal trains on a daily basis via and to the West Coast Main Line.
-Network Rail has cleared all trains on this route to rail loading gauge W10, the same as the connecting rail access route to the Channel Tunnel, allowing 9 ft 6 in high containers to be transported.
+Network Rail has cleared all trains on this route to rail loading gauge W10, the same as the connecting rail access route to the Channel Tunnel, allowing 9.5 ft containers to be transported.
 The East Coast Main Line connection to serve and carries a smaller W8 loading gauge clearance, requiring the use of specially designed low-liner wagons to accommodate the taller containers.

 The rail terminal, operated by GB Railfreight, is served by three rail-mounted gantry cranes which move containers between ground-based cassettes and wagons.

 The first rail freight service from the UK to China departed from the DP World London Gateway terminal on 10 April 2017.
-The three-week-long journey (19 days) took the train and its cargo through France, Belgium, Germany, Poland, Belarus, Russia and Kazakhstan, ending in Yiwu in China's eastern Zhejiang province.
+The 19-day journey took the train and its cargo through France, Belgium, Germany, Poland, Belarus, Russia, and Kazakhstan, ending in Yiwu in China's eastern Zhejiang province.

-DP World London Gateway has planning consent to develop a second rail terminal to the north-west of Berth Seven.
+DP World London Gateway has planning consent to develop a second rail terminal to the northwest of Berth Seven.